divisia/settingsfile/README.md

 # SettingsFile
-### Auto-load and auto-update your configuration with native implementation
+### Autoload and autoupdate your configuration with native implementation
 <br>

 ## Installation